dzetsyn/patch-library/README.md

 ## Patch Library API

 ### Description
-This app was created based on a regular router-model-controller pattern.
+This app was created based on a regular Model-Routes-Controllers-Services pattern.
 For the user's authorization, we used JWT.
 There are two user roles: `admin` and `user`.

 ### How to run?